OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 ### Multiple Data Centers

-With cloud providers such as Azure, AWS, and Google Cloud, it's commonplace to deploy to multiple data centers, usually in different geographic regions.
-You might need to deploy the software in specific intervals or orders.
+Cloud providers such as Azure, AWS, and Google Cloud make deploying to many data centers commonplace.
+You might need to deploy the software at specific intervals or in a specific order.
 For example, you might deploy to a data center in Illinois before deploying to one in Texas.

-It can be tempting to name your environment _Production [Data Center]_ or _Production Omaha_.
-You might do this if you wanted to deploy to a specific data center, or because you want to know what version of the code is in each data center.
+It can be tempting to name environments to match a data center location.
+For example _Production [Data Center]_ or _Production Omaha_.
+This is convenient as you can deploy to an individual data center at a time.
+You can also see what version of code is deployed to each data center.

 Unfortunately, this doesn't scale very well.
-Every time you add a new data center, you'll need to adjust many different parts of your infrastructure and Octopus configuration, such as:
+Every time you add a new data center, your infrastructure and Octopus configuration will need modification, such as:

 - Adding a new environment.
 - Updating lifecycles.